 Typically, a personality test might ask you questions about how you prefer to work.
 You might notice that you're asked the same question several times that's just worded differently.
 This is to give consistency and to ensure that you aren't just answering how you think you should (which you should never do).

 The Myers-Briggs Type Indicator (MBTI) and the Minnesota Multiphasic Personality Inventory (MMPI) are among the most commonly used personality tests.

 MBTI tests are pretty popular online so there's every chance you've taken one before.
-But either way, you can find plenty of information on how each test works online (we'll list some resources later), so it's worthwhile doing some further research if you know which type you'll be doing.
+But either way, you can find plenty of information on how each test works online (we'll list some resources later).
+It's worth doing some further research if you know which type of test you'll be doing.

 If you feel that you're having to make up a personality to fit the job, then it's probably not the one for you!